From Simple Searches to Guided Experiences

 By remaining flexible and understanding the importance of tailoring digital journeys, organizations help the evolution of site search continue on the path toward guided experiences.

-Blog contributed by Robert Hogervorst, Senior Director with 7Summits.
+Robert Hogervorst is a Senior Director with 7Summits.
 Rob has more than two decades of experience helping clients uncover business results using transformational digital business solutions.